eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 rules that have been set to `error`, thus filtering out any that are marked as `warn`.

-The check for unused `eslint-disable` directives (`--report-unused-disable-directives`) should continue to mark `warn` rules as used, even when running with `--skip-warnings`.
+The check for unused `eslint-disable` directives (`--report-unused-disable-directives`) should continue to mark `warn` rules as used, even when running with `--quiet`.
 As the rules are not actually run, an assumption would have to be made that all directives on rules marked `warn` are used when in this mode.
 This is a reasonable assumption, as the user likely does not expect `warn` flags to be touched at all in this mode.